dwhiffing/fury/content/nato/us/navy/subs/ssbn/body.md

 / [Lafayette](https://fas.org/nuke/guide/usa/slbm/ssbn-616.htm) / [James
 Madison
 Class](https://en.wikipedia.org/wiki/James_Madison-class_submarine)**:
-Forty-one boats of these three classes plus the *George Washington* and *Ethan Allen* classes carried the submarine leg of the nuclear triad for almost 30 years from the early 1960s to the late 1980s, the **41 for Freedom** boats that patrolled in the depths of the Cold War.
+Forty-one boats of these three classes as well as the *George Washington* and *Ethan Allen* classes carried the submarine leg of the nuclear triad for almost 30 years from the early 1960s to the late 1980s; the famous **41 for Freedom** boats that patrolled in the depths of the Cold War.
 Only eight of these older boats remain in service as SSBNs while two were converted to Special Mission boats (*Kamehameha* and *James K. Polk*).
 All were retrofitted to the SUBSAFE standard based on the lessons learned in the USS Thresher disaster.
 The remaining hulls were also fitted out to carry the same Trident I C-4 missile of the early Ohio class SSBNs.
 These boats started to retire in 1989 and are being quickly replaced by the Ohio class which carry 50% more missiles each with 50% more MIRVs, five more are due to retire in 1994; two in February, two in March and one in September.
 A standard patrol length of 70-90 days followed by a 60-day refit period with a major overhaul once every ten years means that they spend less than 50% of their lifetime at sea.
-All are in the Atlantic Fleet.
+All are in the Atlantic
+Fleet.

 | Class             | Pennant  | Name              | Historic | Flt      | Home Port  | Task      | Remarks |